-Khaled Diab is an award-winning freelance journalist, blogger and writer who is currently based in Jerusalem.
-He writes for leading publications in Europe, the Middle East and the United States and blogs mainly at www.chronikler.com.
+Khaled Diab is an award-winning freelance journalist, blogger and writer who is currently based in Tunis.
+He has previously been based in Jerusalem, Brussels, Geneva and Cairo.
 Khaled also gives talks and is regularly interviewed by the print and audiovisual media.

 In 2014, the Anna Lindh Foundation awarded Khaled its Mediterranean Journalist Award in the press category.
 This website, The Chronikler, won the 2012 Best of the Blogs (BOBs) for the best English-language blog.

 In addition, Khaled works as a communications consultant to intergovernmental organisations, such as the EU and the UN, as well as civil society.